Project-YXKJ/SilverStarSCS.Docs/source/function/stroke.rst

     -Min  0
     -Unit  stitches
     -Description
+      | Number of stitches for automatic switch off the stroke:
       | 0 = Manually switch;
-      | Not 0 = Number of stitches after which the second stroke height is automatically deactivated.
+      | Other = number of stitches after which the second sewing foot stroke is automatically switch off.

 .. option:: A35